 - 3.2 This consists of 2 elements.
 Welsh Government provides the Council with a General Capital Grant.
-In addition the Council is advised of a level of borrowing that the Welsh Government is prepared to fund via the Revenue Support Grant settlement, this allowance is known as supported borrowing. - 3.3 On 20th December 2018, the Welsh Government announced the final 2019/20 General Capital funding settlement which was £6.643m, being made up of £3.23m grant and £3.413m of supported borrowing.
-This is an increase of £1.138m from the 2018/19 funding of £5.505m and an increase of £1.1m from the provisional figure provided in October 2018. - 3.4 The Cabinet Secretary for Finance announced on 20 November 2018 in the Draft Budget for 2019/20, proposals for an extra £100m capital funding to be made available for local authorities over 3 years.
+In addition the Council is advised of a level of borrowing that the Welsh Government is prepared to fund via the Revenue Support Grant settlement, this allowance is known as supported borrowing. - 3.3 On 16th December 2019, the Welsh Government announced the provisional 2020/21 General Capital funding settlement which was £6.796m, being made up of £3.403m grant and £3.393m of supported borrowing.
+This is an increase of £153k from the 2019/20 funding of £6.643m. - 3.4 The Cabinet Secretary for Finance announced on 20 November 2018 in the Draft Budget for 2019/20, proposals for an extra £100m capital funding to be made available for local authorities across Wales over 3 years.
 The first instalment of £50m has been paid in 2018/19, with £30m being made available in 2019/20 and £20m in 2020/21.
-The 2019/20 allocation has been included in the Final Settlement and is the reason for the increase from the Provisional Settlement.
 This additional funding has been factored into projections going forward, however as no further indication has been received from Welsh Government past 2020/21, it has been assumed that from 2021/22 onwards the level of capital expenditure will revert back to the same level as the 2018/19 Provisional Settlement and will then remain constant for the remainder of the period of this Strategy.